Greek PM Tsipras names anti-austerity cabinet, port sale halted

 The government, installed within 48 hours of Sunday's win, is expected to pursue social welfare policies such as handing out free electricity and food stamps to the poor and cutting heating oil prices, alongside a crackdown on tax evasion.

-Tsipras has also promised that he will scrap unpopular crisis-era taxes, prompting critics to question how he will be fund planned social spending.
+Tsipras has also promised that he will scrap unpopular crisis-era taxes, prompting critics to question how he will be able to afford his lavish social spending while battling depleting cash coffers and exasperated foreign lenders.

+Syriza is also expected to freeze public sector layoffs as demanded under the bailout, and stop an unpopular evaluation process for civil servants.

-(Additional reporting by Padraic Halpin in Dublin, John Geddie and Sudip Kar-Gupta in London, Michelle Martin in Berlin and Renee Maltezou in Athens, writing by Deepa Babington and James Mackenzie; editing by Anna Willard, David Stamp and Diane Craft)
+(Additional reporting by Padraic Halpin in Dublin, John Geddie and Sudip Kar-Gupta in London, Michelle Martin in Berlin and Renee Maltezou in Athens, writing by Deepa Babington and James Mackenzie; editing by Anna Willard and David Stamp)